 About

 During lockdown, I embarked on a journey driven by a profound need to channel my pain and frustration stemming from the negative stigma faced by people of colour.
-This journey was catalysed by my firsthand encounters with racism in various professional settings.
+This journey was sparked by my firsthand encounters with racism in various professional settings.
 I needed an outlet to release my pent-up emotions while simultaneously advocating for the irrelevance of skin colour in defining individuals.

 My unique approach to portraiture is creating immersive art that challenges thoughts about identity and beauty.
 I want to create a platform to provoke thoughts and discussions that may challenge the perceptions that people have been conditioned to believe in our society.